-The Child Welfare Training Project is comprised of two programs:
+The Child Welfare Scholars Program is comprised of two groups:

 We are also excited to announce our new ICWA Scholars Program, available to MSW Child Welfare Scholars!